Ethan Eldred a composer, Designer, and Performance Technologist

 Ethan Eldred is a sound designer, composer, and theatre tech from the beautiful Appalachian Mountains, first by birth in Central Pennsylvania, and later by choice in Virginia and Massachusetts.
 His teenage garage bands led to an attic recording studio, a homespun music festival, and an ever-growing interest in the intersection of performance and technology.
 In 2015, he graduated with a B.A. in Music from Messiah College, where he spent most of his time with the theatre kids, at his work-study jobs as an event tech and recordist, or hosting house concerts.
 During this time he found his mission statement, “facilitating togetherness.”

 In 2014, as a student at The Contemporary Music Center in Nashville, Ethan studied production tech, and production-managed the program’s capstone tour, The CMC Holotour, an entirely student-run touring show.
 The show closer was a remote set from songwriter Jon Guerra, who played live from home with the tour band accompanying on stage.
-This “Pepper’s ghost” performance was billed as the nation’s first touring hologram.
+This “Pepper’s ghost” performance was billed as the nation’s first touring concert hologram.

 As a composer and sound designer, Ethan has provided soundscapes, effects, and reinforcement for shows on academic, independent, and summer stock stages since 2012, when he responded to a mass email, signing on to sound design the romantic-era play The Phantom by Dion Boucicault, on condition that he could also score it.
 The score was melodramatic, to suit the material, but perhaps a little naïve and over the top.